 When patients arrive at the school, community center, or health center where we are working, Tandana staff and volunteers take their names, ask basic questions, and take vitals, preparing them to see the health care providers.
 Working with interpreters, the providers examine the patients, make diagnoses, and prescribe medications from our portable pharmacy.
 We ask a contribution of 50 cents per family for the medications in order to encourage patients to take responsibility for their health and to promote valuation of the medicines.
-Following our providers' recommendations, a nurse or other volunteer performs basic laboratory tests, such as those for H. pylori, urinalysis, pregnancy, and streptococcus, on the spot and does ear cleanings as necessary.
+Following the providers' recommendations, a nurse or other volunteer performs basic laboratory tests, such as those for h.
+Pylori, urinalysis, pregnancy, and streptococcus, and does ear cleanings as necessary.
 We are also able to do ultrasounds during our visits.
 Our providers fill out referral forms for any patients they feel need additional care, tests, or specialists.

 During our community visits, we can also address dental, vision, pediatric, and preventative care needs.
-Volunteer North American and local dentists use our portable dental equipment to fill cavities, extract teeth, and do preventative treatments such as sealants and fluoride.
+Local and visiting dentists use our portable dental equipment to fill cavities, extract teeth, and do preventative treatments such as sealants and fluoride.
 For vision complaints, we conduct vision screening, provide reading glasses to those who need them, and refer those who require more specialized diagnosis and treatment to Fundacion Vista Para Todos.
 At schools, we weigh and measure the children, a nurse or doctor listens to their hearts and lungs, and we provide parasite medication if the children have not received it within 6 months of our visit.
-To round out our community visits, we also give educational talks on such topics as nutrition and family planning when time and human resources permit.

-For all of these services, we keep records so that as patients return for subsequent community visits, we have their history available.
-Thanks to our new Electronic Medical Record system, we no longer have to haul around boxes of paper files, which lightens our load both literally and figuratively.
+For all of these services, we keep records in our Electronic Medical Records system so that as patients return for subsequent community visits, we have their history accessible.

 The Tandana Foundation is committed to providing culturally- and individually- respectful care.
 Volunteers receive an orientation including an introduction to the local culture and a discussion of the cross-cultural aspects of our work.
-Our team always includes at least one fluent Kichwa speaker, and we take the time to listen to patients fully even while trying to be efficient so that we can see more patients.
-We promote a spirit of collaboration with local health care options, including both professionals in Western medicine and traditional healers such as shamans, yachaks, and sabios.
+Our team always includes at least one fluent Kichwa speaker, and we take the time to listen to patients fully even while trying to be efficient so that we can see as many patients as possible.
+We promote a spirit of collaboration with local health care options, including both professionals in Western medicine and traditional healers such as shamans and yachaks.
 We see our work as complementary rather than contradictory to that of traditional healers, and we make efforts to meet with, discuss with, and learn from local individuals with these specialties.